 The Coldwater River Hiking Trail, located near Arkabutla Lake in Coldwater, Mississippi, is maintained by the U.S. Army Corps of Engineers.
 Enjoy the protected plants and wildlife of a unique river bottom as you circle the two, three, and five mile loops of the trail.
 According to the Army Corps of Engineers, some of the trees in the area are 125 years old!

-The Noxubee Trail System offers a number of different hiking trails with varied difficulty levels and lengths, making this destination ideal for anyone.
-Each section of the park has a nature-themed name, including Woodpecker Trail, Beaver Dam Trail, the Trail of Big Trees, and Goose Overlook—a 30-foot-high observation platform where visitors can take in views of the park.
+The Sam D. Hamilton Noxubee National Wildlife Refuge offers a number of different hiking trails with varied difficulty levels and lengths, making this destination ideal for anyone.
+Each section of the park has a nature-themed name, including Woodpecker Trail, Beaver Dam Trail, and Goose Overlook—a 30-foot-high observation platform where visitors can take in views of the park.

 Enid Lake is a favorite of locals in northwest Mississippi, and there are a number of trails available for hiking and horseback riding.
 Take the time to visit the 20-mile Spyglass Hill Trail and you'll find Ford's Well, which according to the U.S. Army Corps of Engineers has been presented just as it was in the early 1900s.
 Other amenities along the trail include a gazebo, rest stops, and a shower house.